anuroopjajoba3/WILDCATCHER-SYLLABUS-CHECKER/README.md

 Weights multiple signals to compute a confidence score Returns modality label and supporting evidence

+**detectors/instructor_detector.py**
+Scans first page of syllabi for instructor name, department, and title.
+It looks for keywords like "instructor", "Name", "Dept.", etc. If it cannot find the keyword, it will scan the first page for  a "section" with other instructor keywords and look there for a match, and if it still cannot find an instructor name for some reason, it will search the syllabi using a given list of 1000 common last names as a last-ditch effort to find an instructor before giving up and saying "N/A".

 ## Frontend

 **templates/index.html** — User interface